Most South Africans have experienced the inconvenience of a break in power supply.

 - Turn your vehicle’s headlights on to make yourself more visible to other road users – even during daytime

-Safety from criminal elements
+Safety from criminal events

 - Motorists must be attentive to the dangers of criminals lurking in the dark.